UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-01-05-Autopilot-Start.md

 How to renew it?
 You need to create some activity within environment.
 From my experience it does not have to be anything complicated.
-I had periods when I signed-in to tenant clicked through some stuff once in 3 months and it was sufficient 😁
+I had periods of time when I signed-in to tenant clicked through some stuff once in 3 months and it was sufficient 😁

 # Windows and Office 365 deployment lab kit